 Description: ZOOM on in and observe or participate in our weekly activities.
 Some of our themes are Games, Movie Discussions, Music, Photo Memories and more!
+All language levels are welcome.

 FEES ARE TEMPORARILY LOWER to reflect Quarantine Adjustments.

 Regular fees will apply when MRAC resumes with in-person sessions.